rebeccali/rebeccali.github.io/about.md

 layout: main
 ---

 I grew up in Milwaukee, WI with music and video games.
 After getting my BS in Mechanical Engineering at MIT in 2017, I moved to Palo Alto, CA. I worked for [Kitty Hawk][kittyhawk] as a controls engineer.
-We made an amazing Vertical Takeoff and Landing (VTOL) electric aircraft together that cemented my love of flying and contorls.
+I worked on various control systems and software for a Vertical Takeoff and Landing (VTOL) electric aircraft that cemented my love of flying and controls.
 It also introduced me to Haskell and the greater functional programming space, which I am reluctant to leave.
-She is now pursuing her Ph.D. at the University of Pennsylvania under [Dr. Vijay Kumar][kumarlab] and [Dr. Mark Yim][modlab].
+I am now pursuing my Ph.D. at the University of Pennsylvania under [Dr. Vijay Kumar][kumarlab] and [Dr. Mark Yim][modlab].

-As an amateur, she is currently learning guitar, photography, and eventually mountaineering.
-Past projects she wish she had more time for include photography, BattleBots(tm), electric vehicles, power electronics, classical guitar, violin, piano, kites, hiking, rock climbing, web design, jiu jitsu, and painting.
+As an amateur, I am currently learning guitar, photography, and eventually mountaineering.
+Past projects I wish I had more time for include photography, BattleBots(tm), electric vehicles, power electronics, classical guitar, violin, piano, kites, hiking, rock climbing, web design, jiu jitsu, and painting.

 ### Random Project Ideas
 This is an ongoing list of completely random project ideas unrelated to my professional work.
 If you happen to build one of these, let me know!
 I would love to see it.